Teaching and Learning: Instructor and Unit Responsibilities (Twin Cities, Crookston, Morris, Rochester)

 - When instructors know in advance that they will be unable to attend particular class sessions, they are responsible for working with their academic unit to make appropriate alternate arrangements.

-E. Responsibility for Observing Office Hours or Appointment Times
+E. Observe Office Hours or Appointment Times

 Instructors must schedule and keep a reasonable number of office hours or appointment times for student conferences.
 The minimum number of office hours or appointment times may be defined by the academic unit.

-F. Responsibility to Report Scholastic Dishonesty
+F. Report Scholastic Dishonesty

 Instructors are obligated to report suspected scholastic dishonesty to their departments and to the appropriate office on campus (on the Twin Cities campus, the Office for Student Conduct and Academic Integrity; at Morris, the Office of the Vice Chancellor for Student Affairs; at Rochester, the Office of Student Affairs; and at Crookston, the Vice Chancellor of Academic Affairs and Student Life).

-G. Responsibility to Maintain an Appropriate Learning Environment
+G. Maintain an Appropriate Learning Environment

 Instructors should take appropriate steps to have removed from class students who disrupt the educational process because of discourteous, threatening, harassing, or other aggressive behavior.
 "Appropriate steps" may include calling the University Police.